 If you want to lose weight, a keto diet may give you an edge over a low-carb diet.

-Ketones also easily cross the blood-brain barrier, your brain can use them efficiently for energy, leading to sustained mental performance and higher productivity levels.
+Ketones also easily cross the blood-brain barrier, so your brain can use them efficiently for energy.
+This may contribute to sustained mental performance and higher productivity levels.

 In a small group of obese patients with type 2 diabetes, a low-carbohydrate diet resulted in[*]:

-A low-carb diet is great for managing blood sugar and type 2 diabetes.
-Keto seems to be even better.
+A low-carb diet is great for managing blood sugar and type 2 diabetes, but keto seems to have better results.

 In one study, 21 participants with type 2 diabetes went on a keto diet for 16 weeks.
 By the end of the study[*]:

-Whichever diet you choose, cutting carbs will help you manage blood sugar, insulin resistance, and diabetes risk.
+Whichever diet you choose, cutting the amount of carbs you consume will help you manage blood sugar, insulin resistance, and decrease the risk of diabetes.

-Ketosis may offer long-term neurological protection against neurodegeneration and diseases such as Alzheimer’s, Parkinson’s, and epilepsy[*], while a low-carb diet may not.
+Ketosis may offer long-term neurological protection against neurodegeneration and diseases such as Alzheimer’s, Parkinson’s, and epilepsy[*].

 Ketones are particularly good for your brain in a few different ways: